Follow Us

 CBT is a powerful and effective therapy that can help you identify and challenge unhelpful thought patterns to adopt more positive or adaptive beliefs that better serve you.

-CBT is a collaborative process, which means you and your West Palm Beach therapist at the Trauma Therapy Center will partner to identify areas you wish to improve on.
+CBT is a collaborative process, which means you and your West Palm Beach cognitive psychologist at the Trauma Therapy Center will partner to identify areas you wish to improve on.
 Confidentiality is the cornerstone of CBT, as with any other therapeutic modality, meaning everything you share with your therapist remains private.

 Some examples of cognitive distortions include: